What Are Security Audits? – Types, Process & Checklist

 1. Physical Security

-• Are physical security measures (e.g. cameras, locks, alarms) in place and functioning properly?
+• Check if physical security measures (e.g., cameras, locks, alarms) are in place and functioning correctly.

-• Is access control adequate and properly enforced?
+• Adequate access control adequate should be enforced.

-• Are fire suppression and disaster recovery systems in place and tested regularly?
+• Keep fire suppression and disaster recovery systems in place and test them regularly.

 2. Network Security

-• Are firewalls, intrusion detection systems, and antivirus software in place and up to date?
+• Check if firewalls, intrusion detection systems, and antivirus software are in place and up to date.

-• Are wireless networks secure and properly configured?
+• Assess whether wireless networks are secure and properly configured.

-• Are network segmentation and isolation practices implemented where appropriate?
+• Network segmentation and isolation practices should be implemented where appropriate.

 3. System Security

-• Are systems and applications patched and up to date?
+• Patch systems and applications and keep them up to date.

-• Are password policies in place and enforced?
+• Password policies must be in place and enforced.

 4. Personnel Security

-• Are termination procedures in place and enforced?
+• Keep well-thought-out termination procedures in place and enforce them.

 5. Compliance

-• Are security policies and procedures documented and up to date?
+• Keep security policies and procedures documented and up to date.

-• Are security incident response plans in place and tested regularly?
+• Check if security incident response plans are in place and tested regularly.

 6. Business Continuity/Disaster Recovery

-• Are business continuity and disaster recovery plans in place and tested regularly?
+• Have business continuity and disaster recovery plans in place and test them regularly.

-• Is there redundancy in critical systems and data storage?
+• Check for redundancy in critical systems and data storage.

-• Is there a plan in place for dealing with potential cyber-attacks or other security incidents?
+• Have a plan for dealing with potential cyber-attacks or other security incidents.

 1. Network Vulnerabilities

-A network vulnerability audit involves identifying potential security risks and weaknesses in an organization’s computer network.
-This includes identifying open ports, outdated software, and other vulnerabilities that could be exploited by cyber attackers.
+A network vulnerability assessment requires finding possible security holes and dangers inside an organization’s computer network.
+This includes locating open ports, out-of-date software, and other security holes that hackers could exploit.

 2. Security Controls